 – It aids in the resolution of any discrepancies that exist between declared aims and actual outcomes.

-– Lastly, it improves the cost-benefit ratio.
+– Finally, it improves the cost-benefit ratio.
 For instance, a school district’s requirement for less remediation may result in lower expenses.

 Who Should Perform Confirmative Evaluation?